DennisSchwartz/gff2graph/README.md

 Using a tool like dagster allows us to track metadata and configurations of the runs, as well as logs and errors.
 It also allows for convenient scheduling in a variety of ways and can run both on my laptop and large, distributed cloud systems.

+## Running the example pipeline
+To run the example pipeline in this project, you can either run it once in the command line, or use the Dagit UI to set up and trace runs and run configurations.

+### Installation